 The idea behind Vietnamese Egg Coffee (cà phê trứng) is quite simple: instead of using regular milk to get that creamy and thick consistency, raw egg yolk is added.
 This, combined with condensed milk, makes for a coffee beverage that is very complex in flavor and has a thick consistency that has made it popular all around the world.

 One of the charms of Vietnamese egg coffee is that it is quite customizable.
 Different cafés have different “topping” options, where the customer can choose extra ingredients to add to their coffee.
 These range from the most typical of coffee pairings such as spices to other more unusual ones, like butter and cheese.

-Whatever the case, Vietnamese egg coffee is by most accounts a delicious drink that has captivated the imaginations of countless baristas worldwide, driving them to imitate and put their own spin on the drink.
+Whatever the case, Vietnamese egg coffee is a delicious drink that has captivated the imaginations of countless baristas worldwide, driving them to imitate and put their own spin on the drink.
 In this article, you’ll get to know the history of just how this drink came to be as well as a couple of recipes for you to make it at home.

 Where Does Vietnamese Egg Coffee Come From?

 It is 1946 in Hanoi, Vietnam, and the Anti-French Resistance war breaks out.
 Big cities find it increasingly difficult to procure basic products and foods.
 This is the case for the Sofitel Legend Metropole Hotel (which still operates to this day as a five-star luxury hotel), which is rapidly running out of milk.